gal432/gitlab-compose/README.md

 * Once all configured, run `start.sh` again and the components will get updated

-### Open Issues
+## Open Issues
-* SSH multi hosts - need to figure how do we want to manage the host keys shared to be the same for avoiding `WARNING: REMOTE HOST IDENTIFICATION HAS CHANGED!`
 * HTTPS certificate
 * Backups

+## Migration
+The migration from omnibus config to this running setup should include several changes:
+* Change the mounts according to your correct omnibus setup (see the `volumes` for more details per service in the compose files).
+* Copy `config.template.env` and populate the values acording to the right setup.
+* Copy `gitlab-secrets.json` and the host SSH keys from the gitlab config directory.